High-Energy Decays and Weak Quantum Measurements

 Restricting the average to a kinematic subset $\Omega_0$ yields conditional weak values,

-Each decay therefore provides a single informationally weak pointer sample of the parent spin, encoded in its helicity amplitudes, while the ensemble average over many decays reconstructs the full spin-density matrix.
-In this sense, helicity analysis constitutes quantum-state tomography realised through weak measurements.
+Each decay therefore provides a single informationally weak pointer sample of the parent spin, encoded in its helicity amplitudes, while the ensemble average over many decays reconstructs the full spin-density matrix.\footnote{To within some finite precision, which will depend both on the size of the event sample available for measurement, and on the breadth of the underlying distribution from which the sample mean is determined.} In this sense, helicity analysis constitutes quantum-state tomography realised through weak measurements.

 \emph{Entangled decays.}--- The weak measurement perspective helps resolve what might otherwise be puzzling results.
 An example is the system of entangled pairs of fermions, such as the $\mu^+\mu^-$ system considered in Ref.~\cite{Aguilar-Saavedra:2025pnj}, in which one particle is measured projectively and the other is allowed to decay.
 The joint probability for the result $a$ of Alice's strong (projective) measurement $P_1(a)$ and Bob's decay configuration $\Omega$ is